codyjrivera/tsm2x-imp/README.md

 The implementation also accepts matrices of size (m * n) and (n * k), where m != n.

-Please feel free to contact one of us if you have any questions.
+Please feel free to contact us.

 Instructions: